 Each course level corresponds to a specific percentage grade range obtained from the parent or required course.
 This range can be custom-defined for each level created.
-After the student completes the parent course, they will be assigned a course level based on where their grade percentage falls.
+After the student complete the parent course, they will be assigned a course level based on where their grade percentage falls.

 Therefore, students can be assigned to corresponding child courses depending on their performance in the prerequisite course.
-With this approach, course creators can best screen their students and provide them educational content that suits their needs.
+With this approach, course creators can best screen their students and provide them with educational content that suits their needs.

 Add New Course Level: